goharbor/community/proposals/new/Pluggable-Scanning.md

 ## Proposal

-Introduce a plugin interface for any scanner to be integrated with Harbor.
-The drivers may be delivered in-tree or out-of-tree using go modules, subject to design discussion with Harbor maintainers on larger plugin architecture requirements.
-Based on the current system implementation and design, it is assumed that an in-tree implementation will be preferred by maintainers, but this is subject to further discussion and follow-up.
+Introduce a layer of abstraction between the scan invocation logic and the scanner-specific logic: an adapter interface for any scanner to be integrated with Harbor.
+The existing Clair implementation (ClairJob, etc) will be moved into a Clair adapter invoked by the common scan.

+A ScanJob layer will added that will load, configure, and invoke the appropriate adapter defined in the Harbor configuration.

-The plugin interface will provide:
+The new ImageScannerAdapter interface provides:

-1. Image lifecycle operations:
-    1. Image added to Harbor: execute a scan on the digest
+1. Execute a scan on the image data, retrievable by the digest of the image manifest document (aka the "image digest") (same as current impl)
-    2. Image deleted from Harbor: delete the image in the scanner, configurable to be executed or not, depending on user requirements
+1. Notify the scanner that the image is removed from Harbor.
+Depending on scanner and configuration this may be a no-op. (new)
-    3. Background scan update: execute a scan on an image previously scanned
-        1. For some scanners this will be the same as 2.1, but for others it may differ in what/if data is retrieved.
+1. Execute a rescan of an image previously scanned (Note: For some scanners this will be the same as #1, but for others it may differ in what/if data is retrieved.) (new, but largely identical to current impl)
-2. Credentialed access to the image content
-3. Credentialed access to the scanner itself
+1. Execute a "check" operation for an image against the scanner, if implemented, to provide an evaluation and pass/fail (new)

+### Accessing Image Data

+The adapter interface passes a reference to the image data to the adapters: the image digest (digest of the image manifest object) and the registry url necessary to retrieve the data via registry API mechanisms.
+An example reference would be: internalharborregistry:5000/project/image@sha256:abc123.
+From such an reference the scanners may use HTTP GET to download the image manifest that describes the additional data layers needed for analysis.
+Optimization of the data retrieval and analysis is left to the individual adapters and scanner implementations as an implementation detail.

+The current implementation of the scanner integration assumes that the scanner has access to the internal registry API without first passing thru the proxy component that implements access control for external Harbor users.
+This allows the scanners to fetch image data even when external users cannot retrieve image data due to access restriction caused by the scan status and/or vulnerability status of the image as configured by the API policyChecker component.
+As such, either a given scanner to be integrated with Harbor must have access to internal network interfaces not exposed to external users, or else must implement a proxy that can run within that network that is exposed externally (presumably with authc/authn) to ensure access to the data regardless of the access status for Harbor users.

+As an example, the current implementation runs Clair in the same docker-compose network so it can access ports that are not exposed to the host itself.
+Such a model will work for some scanners, but will require additional implementation work for adapters for scanners that are external to the registry deployment (e.g. Saas or externally hosted to the registry).

-#### Plugin Interface Operations
+#### Adapter Interface Operations

 * ScanImage
   * Description: The base scan operation to process an image's content and return a list of found vulnerabilities, some scan metadata, and a check result (scanner specific)